jbock-java/jbock-docgen/README.md

 <pre><code>Usage: my-arguments [options...] <path>

   path                       A "param" is a positional parameter.
+The number 1
+                             is arbitrary as long as there is only one param.
   -v, --verbosity VERBOSITY  This javadoc will show up when "--help" is passed.
                              Alternatively you can define the help text in a resource bundle.